My goal was to have at least one name

 Architecture.

-Grace Ledoux Zoldy.née
+Grace Ledoux Zoldy. née

 Ledoux.
 Born December 13, 1933, Camperville,

 Manitoba.
-Still speaks the Michif, Cree and
+Grace spoke the Michif, Cree, and

 Saulteaux languages.
 She has been a lifelong